conduktor/conduktor-docs/docs/gateway/concepts/service-accounts.md

 ---
 sidebar_position: 3
-title: Gateway User
+title: Service Accounts
-description: What a Gateway User is
+description: What a Gateway Service Accounts is
 ---

 # User